-The First Mortgage Bonds are carried in the accounts at the proceeds realized in Canadian dollars as the funds required to service this debt are made available in U.S. dollars under long-term power contracts without loss or gain on exchange to Twin Falls.
+Since the funds required to service The First Mortgage Bonds are made available in U.S. dollars under long-term power contracts without loss or gain on exchange to Twin Falls, this debt is carried in the accounts at the proceeds realized in Canadian dollars.
 All other accounts in foreign currencies are stated in Canadian dollars at the exchange rate in effect at the balance sheet date.